-The mesoscience lab explores the structure-function relationships of photosynthetic membranes.
-Membrane organization is regulated in response to environmental perturbations, such as light or nutrient stress.
+We explore how the thylakoid membrane is regulated in response to environmental perturbations, such as light or nutrient stress.
 The change in membrane organization causes changes to both the light and dark reactions of photosynthesis.
 We build computational tools to model the interaction between membrane organization and the chemical reactions supporting photosynthesis.
 We apply a broad range of computational tools to this problem - sometimes we are solving the quantum dynamics of light harvesting, other times we are simulating classical processes like molecular diffusion in the membrane environment.
-We always connect our work with brad range of experimental measurements from structural biology, spectroscopy, and physiology.
+We always connect our work with broad range of experimental measurements from structural biology, spectroscopy, and physiology.

 Mesoscale quantum dynamics